status-im/status-mobile/doc/pipeline_process.md

 ## Merging a PR
 **Merge conditions:**
 1. Required number of reviews received
+2. E2E results are received and reviewed
-2. All commits are squashed into one.
+3. All commits are squashed into one.
-3. No conflicting files in PR
+4. No conflicting files in PR
-4. No issues from lint
+5. No issues from lint
-5. Pay attention to automation checks (some of them are not blockers, best to check before merge anyway)
+6. Pay attention to automation checks (some of them are not blockers, best to check before merge anyway)
 ![](images/pipeline-process/automation-checks.png)